-A consumer’s guide to identifying legit self-improvement sites
+A consumer’s guide to identifying legitimate self-improvement sites.

 They Acknowledge Their Limits

 Websites that are not serious about their ethical responsibility claim that they can help anyone and everyone.
 Responsible self-help sites, on the other hand, clearly define who they are (and are not) designed to help.
 Weight Watchers, for example – one of the longest-standing self-help sites on the internet, and one I have no professional affiliation with, though I have used it – clearly states that people with eating disorders are not their target audience.

 By acknowledging the limits of their ability to help certain users, they make it more likely that those users will seek the help they need, rather than continuing to use a site that will not help them.

 They Give Users As Much Knowledge as Possible

 Similar to a doctor giving a patient informed consent before treatment, responsible self-help websites endeavor to educate so that users can make informed decisions about their usage of the site.
 Responsible self-help sites are based on published, peer-reviewed research that has been replicated.
 Users should be able to freely access information about the science underlying the site.
 Most research-based platforms will have pages where you can learn more about the relevant science; if no such page exists, emailing them should rapidly yield more information, and if it doesn't, be wary.

 It is also a good sign when sites provide tools that users can help to evaluate whether the website is helping them.
 If participants are regularly tracking themselves, they have data to show them whether they are making progress as a result of their work on the site.
 If they aren’t making progress, they then have the option to leave the site, or else change the way they are using the site.
 On a weight loss site, the obvious choice for progress tracking is weight or body measurement, but there are other metrics appropriate for psychological outcomes (e.g. well-being, stress levels) as well.